0xtomotech/hooper-stats-frontend/README.md

 Ensure these are set correctly for the application to function properly.

-## 🧪 Testing

-[Include information about testing here if applicable]

 ## 📚 Documentation

 For more detailed documentation on the components and their usage, please refer to the comments within each component file.